matarui/evidencebaseddm/menu/projects.md

 TBA

 ### Exercise 4 (deadline May 12)
-TBA
+Conduct a literature search on <a href="http://ovidsp.ovid.com/ovidweb.cgi?T=JS&NEWS=n&CSC=Y&PAGE=main&D=psyh"><b>PsycInfo</b></a>

 ### Exercise 5 (deadline May 26)
 Can psychological science contribute to fighting the corona crisis?

 Many psychologists think this is the case.
-My friends and I tried to make this point <a href="https://tube.switch.ch/videos/63e601c8"><b>here</b></a> but you can find many more (and probably better) examples online.
+My friends and I tried to make this point <a href="https://tube.switch.ch/videos/63e601c8"><b>here</b></a> but you can find many more (and better) examples online these days.
+I would like to challenge you to answer this question yourself.

-Please provide your answer in the form of a blog post (max 300 words) or video (max 3 minutes).
-Your contribution should include a reference to a meta-analysis or other empirical work (e.g., randomized control trial).
+Please provide your own answer to the question "Can psychological science contribute to fighting the corona crisis?" in the form of a blog post (max 300 words) or video (max 3 minutes) aimed at a general audience.
+Focus on a specific area or concrete example of how psychological science can help either understand or intervene in the current situation.
+The goal is not to express your own personal opinion but, rather, use current scientific evidence to discuss a specific aspect of human behavior.

+Your contribution should include a reference to a meta-analysis or other empirical work (e.g., randomized control trial) that can substantiate your claims.
+You can complete this assignment individually or as a group (maximum 3 people).